ali-pk/Bachelors-FinalYearProject/README.md

 # Bachelors-FinalYearProject
 Final Year Project Title: "Format Checking of FYP Reports (Word files)".
-This repository contains source code of my bachelors final year project and also Report of it.
+•	This repository contains source code of my bachelors final year project and also Report of it.
-This repository is only created to demonstrate source code for admission in masters in Germany.
+•	This repository is only created to demonstrate source code for admission in masters in Germany.
+•	As, I'll get my degree and complete transcript in end of June or on earliest of July, so this fyp is not yet evaluated on transcript I uploaded on the time of admission in University of Passau but the defence of FYP has been conducted and passed, also the documentation is not yet countersigned by university officials as it is due in the mid of June.

 ABSTRACT:
 Purpose of this final year project is to streamline the evaluation process for the National University of Modern Languages (NUML).